 Our most powerful source of healing is ourselves: our awareness and our breath.
 Beneath our cravings and aversions, our fears, doubts, and distractions, there is clear, reflective light.
 It's us.
 We are that.
 Yoga, meditation, and Qi Gong can uncover our bodies' joy, desire, and loving transparency.

 Outside of the rehearsal (or yoga) room, you can find me...

 Out in nature, moving my body and breathing with trees.
 Hiking, yoga, camping, climbing – count me in.
 The Yoga Hoedown is an annual getaway filled with of all of those things – assisting Annie Piper up there has been a total bliss-fest.
-The hoedown has gone to sleep for a few summers, but its return or reincarnation is highly anticipated – join us up the mountain!
+The hoedown has gone to sleep for a few summers, but its return is highly anticipated – join us up the mountain!